Ciclista Juninense

 Club Ciclista Juninense is an Argentine sports club based in Junín, Buenos Aires.
-It was founded as a cycling club, but basketball has become the main sport of the club.
-The squad plays in the La Liga Argentina de Básquet (formerly "Torneo Nacional de Ascenso", the second division of the Argentine league system.
-Club's home arena is the Raúl Chuni Merlo Stadium.
+It was founded in 1923 as a cycling club, but basketball would become the main sport in successive years.

+The squad plays in Liga Argentina (formerly "Torneo Nacional de Ascenso", the second division of the Argentine league system).
+Ciclista's home arena is the Raúl "Chuni" Merlo Stadium.